In Flynn's Fall, Signs Of Potentially Deeper Problem In Trump's White House

 The one point on which Republicans all agree, repealing Obamacare, has stalled on the question of replacement.
 The most fervent repealers are loath to wait until there is a replacement plan.
 Others insist the two must happen in tandem.
 Republican leaders on the Hill thought they had a truce among their troops until Trump told a TV audience on Super Bowl Sunday that the replacement would be in place in the next year or two.
 The internal battle was swiftly rejoined and now seems beyond control.

-Nearly four weeks in, the Trump regime has issued a record number of executive orders, largely devoted to rescinding the orders of former President Obama.
-One of those orders sharply limited access to the U.S. for many non-citizens, especially refugees from war-torn countries of the Middle East and East Africa.
+Nearly four weeks in, the Trump regime has issued a record number of executive orders, largely devoted to rescinding the orders of former President Barack Obama.
+One of those orders sharply limited access to the U.S. for many noncitizens, especially refugees from war-torn countries of the Middle East and East Africa.
 The order was initially interpreted to apply also to permanent legal residents from these countries, causing massive confusion and at least temporary harm.

 When a federal judge, backed by an appeals court panel, put a stop to this "travel ban," the president was furious.
 He vowed to overturn the judges and prevail.
 He may pursue the fight in the courts or back down and revise his order.
 But that problem has seemed to be on hold since the Flynn story burst into the headlines last week.